paucls/tdd-workshop/katas/fizz-buzz.md

 # Fizz-Buzz Kata

-Write a program that prints the numbers from 1 to 100.
-But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
-For numbers which are multiples of both three and five print "FizzBuzz".
+Write a function that takes numbers from 1 to 100 and outputs them as a string.
+But for multiples of three it returns "Fizz" instead of the number and for the multiples of five it returns "Buzz".
+For numbers which are multiples of both three and five returns "FizzBuzz".

-## Sample output
+## Sample outputs
 ```
 1
 2